Skip to content

 Calli: The Art of Xicanx Peoples

-Calli layers multiple artistic perspectives, featuring posters from late queer Chicana activist and professor Margaret “Margie” Terrazas Santos’ collection in conversation with contemporary works by Xicanx artists using a variety of mediums, from which we can imagine new possibilities for the future.
+Calli layers multiple artistic perspectives, featuring posters from late queer Chicana activist and professor Margaret “Margie” Terrazas Santos’ collection in conversation with contemporary works by Xicanx artists who expand the horizons of possibility, inspiring reflection and fostering dialogue about a world in which we can all belong.
+The exhibition includes new installations that express healing and solidarity with Indigenous peoples across the world, inclusive to Mexico, Central America, Africa and Palestine.

 Want to see it free?
 Members get unlimited admission to special exhibitions and galleries.
 Learn more about membership.